braintripping/magic-tree/README.md

 >
 > -- _David Mitchell, Cloud Atlas_

 Magic Tree is a library for reading and transforming ClojureScript code.
 Like [rewrite-cljs](https://github.com/rundis/rewrite-cljs), it preserves whitespace and uses zippers as an intermediate data structure.
 It is small and moldable, built for the purpose of building editors and editing tools.

-Its current form is just a first step to a bigger vision.
+The current form of magic-tree is just a first step to a bigger vision.

 ## What can it do?